 One way to mitigate emissions and obtain a carbon neutral status is through carbon offsetting.
 Carbon offsetting schemes enable companies (or individuals) to compensate for their CO2 emissions by paying for them to be absorbed elsewhere.

-For example, organizations can offset some of their carbon emissions by planting trees in other parts of the world to store the equivalent amount of CO2 they released.
+For example, organisations can offset some of their carbon emissions by planting trees in other parts of the world to store the equivalent amount of CO2 they released.

 What is a certified B corporation?

-In order to become more sustainable, many organizations are seeking to become Certified B Corporations.
-This certification demonstrates that the company meets high standards of sustainability, public transparency, and legal accountability.
+In order to become more sustainable, many organisations are seeking to become Certified B Corporations.
+This certification demonstrates that the company meets high standards of sustainability, public transparency and legal accountability.